realguoshuai/hadoop_study/HBase/Phoenix自定义函数UDF/readme.txt

-Òì³£:Èç¹û²»Ìí¼ÓÉÏÃæµÄ
+å¼‚å¸¸:å¦‚æœä¸æ·»åŠ ä¸Šé¢çš„
-Å×:User defined functions are configured to not be allowed.
+æŠ›:User defined functions are configured to not be allowed.
 To allow configure phoenix.functions.allowUserDefinedFunctions to true.